-This extended degree is a science conversion programme designed for high-achieving students who wish to progress to a degree in a scientific discipline but have not taken the prerequisite science and mathematics subjects at A-level.
-The foundation year provides a supportive environment where you can make the transition to university study and gain the academic knowledge and study skills you’ll need to succeed.
+This extended degree is a science conversion course designed for high-achieving students who wish to progress to a degree in a scientific discipline but have not taken the prerequisite science and mathematics subjects at A-level.
+During the foundation year, you'll receive an intensive introduction to the academic skills that are necessary for success as a science undergraduate.
+You'll develop a knowledge and understanding of facts, concepts and principles within and across each of the scientific disciplines.
+You also gain skills for academic and scientific enquiry in practical, laboratory and fieldwork.

-On successful completion of the foundation year, and subject to meeting the specific requirements for progression, you’ll continue to year one of your chosen degree courses.
-You could progress onto a range of degree courses in biology, chemistry, engineering, mathematics, environmental science, food science and nutrition or psychology.
-This course is not a progression route for those interested in studying medicine, dentistry or healthcare.
+On successful completion of the foundation year, and subject to meeting the specific requirements for progression, you’ll continue to year one of your chosen degree course including, biology, chemistry, engineering, mathematics, environmental science, food science and nutrition or psychology.
+Please note, this course is not a progression route for those interested in studying medicine or healthcare.

-Lifelong Learning Centre supportThe foundation year is taught by the Lifelong Learning Centre.
-You’ll benefit from our student support service offers advice and guidance, academic skills support, welcome events and social events throughout your studies.
+Additional supportThe foundation year is taught by the Lifelong Learning Centre, providing advice and guidance, academic skills support, welcome events and social events throughout your studies.

 The foundation year is taught by the Lifelong Learning Centre at the University of Leeds.
 Staff work closely with you during the foundation year to help identify the degree choices that are most appropriate for you and map out your plans to work towards a successful progression.
 You’ll know from the beginning of your journey what your academic goals need to be and will be provided with guidance throughout the year to help you be as successful as you can be.Core modules in chemistry, mathematics and skills are taken concurrently with the study of either biology or physics (depending on your progression route) to develop a knowledge and understanding of facts, concepts and principles within and across each of the scientific disciplines.
 You also gain skills for academic and scientific enquiry in practical, laboratory and fieldwork.